fortnitemaster32/AI-and-Human-Biases-within-Text-Generation/README.md

 # HumanAi: AI vs Human Text Analysis

 This project analyzes biases and differences between AI-generated and human-generated text using a dataset from Kaggle.
-It focuses on lexical diversity, average word length, and average sentence length to compare the characteristics of both text types.
+It focuses on properties of text to compare the characteristics of both text types.

 ## Dataset